Target launches debt-free education for frontline workers

-Aug 4 (Reuters) - Target Corp (TGT.N) said on Wednesday it will invest $200 million over the next four years to offer its more than 340,000 U.S.-based part-time and full-time frontline workers debt-free assistance for select undergraduate degrees and certificates.
+(Reuters) - Target Corp said on Wednesday it will invest $200 million over the next four years to offer its more than 340,000 U.S.-based part-time and full-time frontline workers debt-free assistance for select undergraduate degrees and certificates.

 The move comes at a time when employers in the United States are introducing benefits and raising wages as they struggle to find and keep enough workers, particularly in retail and restaurants.

-Target's rival Walmart Inc (WMT.N) said last month it would pay the full cost of college tuition and books for its roughly 1.5 million full and part-time employees, effective Aug.
-16. read more
+Target’s rival Walmart Inc said last month it would pay the full cost of college tuition and books for its roughly 1.5 million full and part-time employees, effective Aug.
+16.

 Minneapolis, Minnesota-based Target also said its frontline workers at stores, distribution centers and headquarters could choose from 250 business programs at over 40 institutions, including University of Arizona and Oregon State University.